 About the Authors

-Melany Barrett is a Senior Consultant in the Management Consulting practice of Attain Partners.
+Melany Barrett is a Senior Consultant in the Strategic Transformation Services practice of Attain Partners.
 With over 8 years of experience in Higher Education, she has a demonstrated knowledge in business process improvement, project management, research administration, and faculty affairs administration.
 Prior to Attain Partners, Ms. Barrett supported Higher Education administration and strategic initiatives as a member of an internal consulting team.
 She is a Prosci® Certified Change Management Practitioner with knowledge and training in the field and holds an MBA from the Georgetown University’s McDonough School of Business.

 Alexandria Fleming is a Senior Consultant at Attain Partners specializing in change management.
 She has several years of experience doing change management work and technology implementations.
 Alexandria is originally from the west coast and enjoys international travel.